Blog » RECOGNITION AND ENFORCEMENT OF ARBITRAL AWARDS IN HUNGARY

 How domestic and international arbitral awards are enforced in Hungary?
 On what basis can be the enforcement refused?
 What kind of remedies are available against the “exequatur”?
 We summarise the answers for these question in this article.

-The main legal source governing the enforcement of international arbitral awards is governed by the Convention on the Recognition and Enforcement of Foreign Arbitral Awards („New York Convention”), which entered inti force in Hungary in 1962.
+The main legal source governing the recognition and enforcement of international arbitral awards is the Convention on the Recognition and Enforcement of Foreign Arbitral Awards („the Convention”), which entered inti force in Hungary in 1962.

-Based on the New York Convention, recognition and enforcement of the award may be refused only if that party furnishes to the competent authority where the recognition and enforcement is sought, proof that:
+Based on the New York Convention, recognition and enforcement of the award may be refused only if one of the following reasons exist:

 The abovementioned reasons are applicable only at the request of the party against whom the enforcement is invoked.